Pick‑Your‑Own Blueberries, Raspberries & Currants in New Hampshire

 • Bring a hat, sunscreen and water.
 There is very little shade once you are in the field.

-• We ask that you check-in at the farmstand prior to picking and pick into our containers.
+• We ask that you check-in at the farmstand prior to picking and that you pick into our containers.
 Raspberries are picked into cardboard1-pint containers which you take home.
 Blueberries, Currants & Gooseberries are picked into 1-quart containers, small pails (2.75qt) or large pails (5.5qt).
 The pails have liners, but you can also bring trays or containers to leave at the farmstand to carry your berries home.
+Pricing is be container volume, not weight.

 • If it is a wet day or previous night, bring a raincoat as the bushes often remain wet.
 Plan to dry your berries off in front of a fan & on a layer of paper towels before you store them.